-We highly recommend a water bottle, weather appropriate clothing, and sunscreen on hot days.
+We recommend students bring a water bottle, weather-appropriate clothing, and sunscreen.
 Lunch is not provided.
-If your group is participating in Native Games 1 or 2, close toed shoes are required.
-Handouts and pencils are provided however some groups like to bring journals.
+If your group is participating in Native Games 1 or 2, close-toed shoes are required.
+Handouts and pencils are provided; however, some groups like to bring their own journals.

-Yes, we request adult chaperones.
-One adult for every 10 students is ideal.
+Yes, ideally there will be one adult chaperone for every 10 students.
 A student who requires an aide in the classroom will also need their aide on the field trip.

-We know a lot about Lewis & Clark, Native cultural history, but you know your students.
-We ask that teachers, parents, counselors, or other adult chaperones help to monitor and guide behavior so that we can focus on teaching and so that every student has fun and learns.
-Please ask chaperones to leave phones, etc. in their bags except for emergencies; engaged adults are great models for student behavior.
+We know a lot about Native history and the Corps of Discovery, but you know your students.
+We ask that teachers, parents, counselors, or other adult chaperones help to monitor and guide behavior so that we can focus on teaching and creating a fun and safe experience for every student.
+Please ask chaperones to leave phones and other distractions in their bags except for emergencies; engaged adults are great models for student behavior.

 Our field trip topics are designed to be 50 minutes each.
 Shorter amounts of time mean less content is covered and is not recommended.

-We do not recommend field trips that are not the appropriate age group.
+We highly recommend that you select field trips intended for the appropriate age group.
 Field trips are designed with specific content and curriculum standards in mind.
 It is difficult for us to improvise appropriate content material.

 Field Trip Agenda:

 Group 2: Archaeology Walk

 |10:40 – 10:45||Transition to third station|